bernardbaker/visualising-geo-data-on-google-maps/README.md

 2. A data visualisation of your choice that displays the number or ramps per construction material.
 3. A data visualisation of your choice that displays the number of ramps per size category (values of `area` in 3 different ranges: `[0, 50)`, `[50, 200)`, and `[200, 526)`).
 4. Zooming in the map should filter the visualised data to include only those ramps which are currently visible in the viewport.
+5. Clicking on a data point on a visualisation, should filter the ramps on the map to reflect the selected data.

 ## Technology choices